 “I’ve heard it called the thimblerig.”
 Ryan offered, then coughed again.
 “Though I’ve often wondered how you could pull this off with a set of thimbles.”

 “Indeed.
 In this case, the shells are three bowls.
 Not of real Ming design, alas; I got these specially made.
-Under one of them is something priceless twice over; a recently discovered Fabergé egg found in a hidden basement in the House of Fabergé itself!”
+Under one of them is something priceless twice over; a recently discovered Fabergé egg found in a hidden basement of the House of Fabergé itself!”
 He clicked his fingers, and Staling switched on a projector to show the egg in question, lighting up nearly the whole wall in the process.
 This one was inlaid with gold and silver filigree, with a little windows carved into the side and a shiny copper enamel surface.
 A second photo showed the egg being opened to show off a little golden glider.
 I heard a few “oohs” and even an “aah” from the crowd, then Gust switched it off.

 “Approximating a double blind trial, I see.
 Very prudent.”
 Ryan crossed his arms behind his back.
 “Any other rules or conditions I should know about?
 Am I, for instance, allowed to use the Internet?
 Or leave this room?”